Data-CURE/CuRe-training/bin/boilerplate/index.md

 >
 > FIXME
 {: .prereq}
-This lesson has no prerequisites, anad the materials assume no prior knowledge about the topics and tools introduced in each episode.
+This lesson has no prerequisites, and the materials assume no prior knowledge about the topics and tools introduced in each episode.
 {% include links.md %}